Fred Yonley – Piano Tuner

 - Played violin and viola in the Richardson Symphony 1984-86

-- Concertmaster of the Mesquite Symphony Orchestra during their first year 1987-88 and for the first 2 concerts in 2004-05 Season.
+- Concertmaster of the Mesquite Symphony Orchestra during their first year 1987-88 and and various other seasons.

 - Principal violist, principal second violinist and a section player as needed in MSO.

 - Played first violin in the Dallas Opera Orchestra for 2 seasons less one concert 1989-91

 - I have played in string quartets and performed for weddings and other events on viola.